belle2/tools/doc/b2venv.rst

 This command will list all the packages and their versions that are installed in the externals.

 .. tip::
-  To be a 100% sure that the virtual environment does not install any packages that are not provided by the externals, it is possible to constraint every installation.
+  To be 100% sure that the virtual environment does not install any packages that are not provided by the externals, it is possible to constrain every installation.
   For the constraint, either add the constraint file for each installation with::

     $ pip install -c <venv_name>/basf2_pip_list.txt <package>